 Why Responding Correctly Matters

-Indeed, how you write your business emails or reply to a message on LinkedIn will define the impression the receiver will make of you or your organization.
-If your email or message is written poorly or its tone doesn’t match the context, you’ll give a bad first impression.
+Indeed, how you write your business emails or reply to a message to LinkedIn connections will define the impression the receiver will make of you or your organization.
+If your email or message is written poorly or its awkward tone doesn’t match the context, you’ll give a bad first impression.

 In addition, companies tend to reward more employees that can communicate clearly and professionally with external stakeholders.
 So, professional email writing certainly plays into career advancement.